w-v/KeepassSync/README.md

     MAIN=               # kdbx database path
     LOG=                # log file path

-Copy the triggers to the clipboard, paste them in Keepass (Tools/Triggers/Tools button) Put the script in the same directory as the database
+Copy the triggers to the clipboard, paste them in Keepass (Tools/Triggers/Tools button)
+Put the script in the same directory as the database
+Requires pubkey auth